Predicting topological quantum phase transition from dynamics via multisite entanglement: Measures used for detecting Criticalities in Evolution

 \section{Measures used for detecting Criticalities in Evolution}

-Let us briefly discuss the measures that we use to detect TDQPT.
+Let us briefly discuss the quantifiers that we use to detect the TQPT in dynamics, which we call the topological dynamical quantum phase transition (TDQPT).

-{\it Loschmidt echo and rate function.} First, we employ the conventional DQPT detector, Loschmidt echo \cite{heyl_original, Heylrev} which is computed for distinguishing the equilibrium phases from the dynamical state.
-It is defined as $\mathcal{L}(t) =| \langle \psi_t | \psi_0\rangle|^2$, where \(| \psi_0\rangle\) and \(| \psi_t\rangle\) are the initial and the evolved states respectively.
-It has been observed that in the case of a quantum transverse Ising chain, the evolved state becomes completely orthogonal with the initial state if the quench is performed to a different phase from the initial one.
-In order to detect the existence of such zeros, the logarithm of it is introduced, known as the Loschmidt rate, which reads as $\Lambda(t) = \lim_{N \to \infty} \frac{1}{N}{\ln[\mathcal{L} (t)]} = \lim_{N \to \infty} \frac{2}{N}{\ln[\langle \psi_t | \psi_0\rangle}]$.
+{\it Loschmidt echo and rate function.} First, we employ the conventional DQPT detector, the Loschmidt echo \cite{heyl_original, Heylrev} which is computed to distinguish the equilibrium phases from the dynamical state.
+It is defined as $\mathcal{L}(t) =| \langle \psi_t | \psi_0\rangle|^2$, where \(| \psi_0\rangle\) and \(| \psi_t\rangle = U(t) | \psi_0\rangle\) are the initial and evolved states respectively.
+The evolved state after the action of $U(t)$ reads as where $a_1 a_2$ also belongs to $G$ due to the closure property of the Abelian group.
+This ensures that the evolved state retains a structure similar to that of the ground state, making the calculation of $\mathcal{L}(t)$ and the corresponding rate function, defined below, possible.

+It has been observed that in the case of a quantum transverse Ising chain, the evolved state becomes completely orthogonal to the initial state if the quench is performed to a phase other than the initial one \cite{heyl_original}.
+To detect the existence of such zeros, the logarithm of $\mathcal{L}(t)$, known as the Loschmidt rate, given by $\Lambda(t) = \lim_{N \to \infty} \frac{-1}{N}{\ln[\mathcal{L} (t)]} = \lim_{N \to \infty} \frac{-2}{N}{\ln |\langle \psi_t | \psi_0\rangle}|$, is used.
 The non-analytic behavior of the rate function with time is argued to be analogous to the behavior of the free energy in the classical phase transition \cite{Heylrev} if we replace $i \times t$ in the evolution operator with the inverse temperature in the partition function.

-Specifically, it was shown that uniformly-spaced kinks appear in the time evolution of the rate function for the transverse Ising spin model when the initial Hamiltonian and the quenched Hamiltonian belong to different phases while such kinks are absent if they are chosen from the same phase.
-Notice, however, that many exceptions to this detection process are also reported \cite{Vajna14,Sirker14,gurarie_pra_2019, stavPRB, nandi_prl_2022}.
-However, as we will illustrate in the next section, both \(\mathcal{L}(t)\) and \(\Lambda(t)\) are capable to identify TQPT from the dynamics.
+Specifically, it was shown that uniformly spaced kinks appear in the time evolution of the rate function for the transverse Ising spin model when the initial Hamiltonian and the quenched Hamiltonian belong to different phases while such kinks are absent if they are chosen from the same phase.
+Notice, however, that many exceptions to this detection process are also reported \cite{Vajna14, Sirker14,gurarie_pra_2019, stavPRB, nandi_prl_2022, Jafari_dqpt1}.
+However, as we will illustrate in the next section, both \(\mathcal{L}(t)\) and \(\Lambda(t)\) are capable of identifying the TQPT from the dynamics.